Local structures on stratified spaces

 \example[Stratified spaces of dimension $0$ are countable discrete spaces]{ When $n=0$, we see that $\bscd_{0,0} = \{(\RR^0\to \ast)\}$ is the terminal category consisting of the stratified space $\RR^0 = \RR^0\times \sC(\emptyset)$, equipped with the unique atlas on $\emptyset$.
-So a $0$-dimensional stratified space is a countable set, equipped with its unique atlas.
+So a $0$-dimensional conically smooth stratified space is a countable set, equipped with its unique atlas.
 In other words, $\snglrd_{0,0}$ is the category of countable sets and injections. }

-\example[Smooth manifolds]{ As defined in Example~\ref{example.first-smooth-manifolds}, stratified spaces of depth 0 and smooth manifolds are one and the same.
-Specifically, $\bscd_{0,n}$ is a $\Kan$-enriched category consisting of a single object, which is the smooth manifold
+\example[Smooth manifolds]{ As defined in Example~\ref{example.first-smooth-manifolds}, conically smooth stratified spaces of depth 0 are the same as smooth manifolds.
+Specifically, $\bscd_{0,n}$ is a $\Kan$-enriched category consisting of a single object (see Lemma \ref{mapping-Kans}), which is the smooth manifold

-and whose Kan complex of morphisms $\Emb(\RR^n,\RR^n)$, the familiar (singular complex of the) space of smooth embeddings and smooth isotopies among them.
-In this case, $\snglrd_{0,n}$ is the familiar category of smooth $n$-manifolds and smooth embeddings among them, endowed with a $\Kan$-enrichement consistent with the weak $C^\infty$ Whitney topology on smooth embedding spaces. }
+and whose Kan complex of morphisms $\Emb(\RR^n,\RR^n)$ is the singular complex of the space of smooth embeddings and smooth isotopies among them.
+In this case, $\snglrd_{0,n}$ is the familiar category of smooth $n$-manifolds and smooth embeddings among them, endowed with a $\Kan$-enrichment consistent with the compact-open $C^\infty$ topology of smooth embedding spaces. }

-\example[Cones on compact manifolds]{ Manifestly, for $M$ a closed smooth manifold, then the (open) cone $\sC(M)$ canonically inherits the structure of a stratified space. }
+\example[Cones on compact manifolds]{ Manifestly, for $M$ a closed smooth manifold, then the open cone $\sC(M)$ canonically inherits a conically smooth structure. }

-\example[Stratified spaces of dimension 1 are graphs]{ The first instance of non-smoothness occurs with $\bscd_{\leq 1, 1}$ -- basic stratified spaces of pure dimension 1, and depth at most 1.
+\example[Stratified spaces of dimension 1 are graphs]{ The first instance of a singularity occurs with $\bscd_{\leq 1, 1}$ -- basics of pure dimension 1, and depth at most 1.
 Explicitly,

 where the underlying space of a basic is either $\RR$, or is the noncompact `spoke' $\sC(J)$.
 We think of it as an open neighborhood of a vertex of valence $|J|$.

 The category $\snglrd_{1}$ is summarized as follows.
 Its objects are (possibly non-compact, possibly empty) graphs with countably many vertices, edges, and components.
 A graph with no vertices (which is a $1$-dimensional stratified space of depth 0) is simply a smooth 1-manifold. }